laravel/docs/broadcasting.md

 Events are broadcast over "channels", which may be specified as public or private.
 Any visitor to your application may subscribe to a public channel without any authentication or authorization; however, in order to subscribe to a private channel, a user must be authenticated and authorized to listen on that channel.

-> {tip} If you would like to use an open source, PHP driven alternative to Pusher, check out the [laravel-websockets](https://github.com/beyondcode/laravel-websockets) package.
+> {tip} If you would like to use an open source, PHP driven alternative to Pusher, check out the [open source alternatives](#open-source-alternatives).

 <a name="using-example-application"></a>
 ### Using An Example Application